ManuGar/FrImCla/docs/documentation.md

 new images.

 1. Execute the command:
-   python prediction.py -c conf/conf.json -i imagePath
-   In the above command you must replace imagePath with the path of the image.
+   python prediction.py -c conf/conf.json -i imagePath -f featureExtractor -p params -m classifierModel In the above command you must replace imagePath with the path of the image.